ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 - When a block write deletes a UTXO from `utxo_by_out_loc`, that UTXO location should be deleted from `utxo_by_transparent_addr_loc`.
-  The deleted UTXO can be removed efficiently, because it is part of the key.
+  The deleted UTXO can be removed efficiently, because the UTXO location is part of the key.
   This is an index optimisation, which does not affect query results.

 - `tx_by_transparent_addr_loc` stores transaction locations by address.